 When you take apart a commercial product held together by screws, you’ll notice threads in the holes, like the threads you’ll find in a hex nut.
 Having threads in the hole helps the screw to hold it together and also accommodates disassembly and reassembly.

 You can buy tools, called taps, to cut threads for screws.
 But you also have to have the right sized drill bit.
 Sometimes you can improvise with a drill bit that’s close, but for a professional quality fit, you need a set of numbered drill bits that match the taps.
 And while these are things a good hardware store will carry, they aren’t necessarily something you’ll find at the nearest big-box home improvement store.
+They are something Harbor Freight will carry, and Harbor Freight’s taps are fine for occasional use.
+But it’s an extra step.
+Eliminating extra steps in DIY projects is always a good idea because it also eliminates mistakes.

 Thread cutting screws make everything more convenient.
 They are much more likely to let you get away with a pilot hole that’s too small.
 They save you the step of messing with a tap, because they cut the mating threads in your material as you drive them in.